 On request of the UN the Netherlands will be coordinating all rescue teams searching for victims of this weekend’s devastating earthquake in Nepal.
-Wittenborg University currently has about 35 Nepalese students and its Student Registrar, Santosh Aryal, is also from Nepal.
+WUAS currently has about 35 Nepalese students and its Student Registrar, Santosh Aryal, is also from Nepal.

 One of the students, Krishma Shrestha who is from the Kathmandu Valley, says she was on the phone with her mother when the earthquake happened.
 “I just heard my Mom scream and then everything went silent.
 It was so scary!
 A friend then told me what happened and I was able to eventually get in touch with my family.
 It is such a difficult time for all of Nepal and not being in the country makes one feel so helpless.”